san-diego-water-quality/water-datasets/README.md

 # Water Project Datasets

 These data packages are part of the [San Diego Water Quality Data Project](http://water.sandiegodata.org/).
-THe ``source`` directory contains data packages for original extracts from upstream soruces, and the ``derived`` directory holds processed packages that combine multiple measures and add features.
+The ``source`` directory contains data packages for original extracts from upstream soruces, and the ``derived`` directory holds processed packages that combine multiple measures and add features.

 ## Building the Datasets

-First thing is to install the Python modules in requirements.txt, usuall:
+First thing is to install the Python modules in requirements.txt, usually:

     pip install -r requirements.txt